 Should these step ladders be numbered?
 How often should they be inspected and maintenanced?

 The rolling ladders don’t have to be numbered but it would help keep it easy to assign the ladder for an individual/team to be responsible for maintaining the ladder.
 We recommend once a month for regularly used ladders and before each use for occasionally used ladders.
+Inspection should be done before initial use in each work shift.

 Hello, are employees required to descend a rolling ladder while facing the ladder?
 Or do they face out, away from the ladder while descending?